-Acts 20:30 has in Greek the word anēr, with male marking.
+Acts 20:30 has in Greek the word aner, with male marking.
 Paul is addressing the elders of the church at Ephesus, all of whom were men, so he speaks of "men" rather than women who will arise "from among your own selves" and teach perversely.
-Of course, Paul was aware that women as well as men could hold false teaching, but in this context he is speaking only to elders and he is speaking about false teachers who will arise from among the elders.
+Of course, Paul was aware that women as well as men could hold false teaching, but in this context he is speaking only to elders, and he is speaking about false teachers who will arise from among the elders.
 Yet the NRSV, NIVI, NIrV(1995), NLT, NCV, and CEV have all omitted the male elements.
 By doing so, they have obscured the fact that Paul expected elders to be men.
-This verse is potentially relevant to the theological debate about women holding the office of elder, so it is all the more troubling to see that some gender-neutral translations have omitted significant evidence.
+This verse is potentially relevant to the theological debate about women holding the office of elder, so it is all the more troubling to see that some genderneutral translations have omitted significant evidence.
 In a number of other verses the same problem occurs.
 The passage in Greek contains the word $an\bar{e}r$ with its usual sense, yet the male component is omitted in some gender-neutral translations.

-1 Timothy 3:2.

-RSV: Now a bishop must be above reproach, the husband of one wife, temperate, sensible, dignified, hospitable, an apt teacher, ...

-NRSV: Now a bishop must be above reproach, married only once, temperate, sensible, respectable, hospitable, an apt teacher, ...

-The fact that the bishop is expected to be male, which is quite clear in the Greek (again using $an\bar{e}r$ , this time to mean "husband"), has dropped out of the NRSV.
+1 Timothy 3:2 RSV: Now a bishop must be above reproach, the husband of one wife, temperate, sensible, dignified, hospitable, an apt teacher. with a word indicating national or local origin...........4.
+Used with adjective to emphasize the dominant characteristic of a man . . .
+5. man with special emphasis on manliness................................6.
+Equivalent to judge of the world" (BAGD, 66-67).
+The verses given from the NT as examples for category 6, "someone" are all texts that refer to men, not people in general (Luke 8:27: 9:38: 10:1; 19:2; John.
+1:30; in plural, Luke 5:18 (men carrying a paralytic) and Acts 6:11 (Stephen's Jewish opponents "secretly persuaded some men" to accuse him falsely).
+The same is true of the LXX examples (Sir.
+27:7; 1 Macc.
+12:1; 13:34).
+Therefore this section in BAGD is not intended to show that anër loses its male component of meaning but only that the word can be used to mean not just "men" but "some man" or "some men."
+For further discussion of anër, including information from the forthcoming new addition of the BAGD lexicon, see Appendix 2, pp. 409-420.
+NRSV: Now a bishop must be above reproach, married only once, temperate, sensible, respectable, hospitable, an apt teacher.
+The fact that the bishop is expected to be male, which is quite clear in the Greek (again using anēr, this time to mean "husband"), has dropped out of the NRSV.
 Later on in the passage the NRSV uses the pronoun "he" to refer back to the bishop.
 But since this "he" might be generic, the passage in the NRSV still has no clear indication of maleness.

-NIV: Some men came carrying a paralytic on a mat ...
-NIVI: Some people came carrying a paralytic on a mat ...
+Luke 5:18 NIV: Some men came carrying a paralytic on a mat.
+NIVI:

+Some people came carrying a paralytic on a mat.

-We know that the bearers were men, not women, because the Greek word $an\bar{e}r$ conveys that information.
+We know that the bearers were men, not women, because the Greek word anēr conveys that information.
 In addition, the situation suggests it.
 It would have taken men with considerable strength to accomplish the physical task of getting the paralytic on the roof and lowering him down.

-NIV: When the men came to Jesus, they said, "John the Baptist sent us to you to ask, ..."
-NLT: "John's two disciples found Jesus and said to him, "John the Baptist has sent us to ask, ..."

-Greek has the word aner, indicating that the two followers of John the Baptist were male.
+Luke 7:20 NIV: When the men came to Jesus, they said, "John the Baptist sent us to you to ask," NLT: "John's two disciples found Jesus and said to him, "John the Baptist has sent us to ask," Greek has the word anēr, indicating that the two followers of John the Baptist were male.